limikael/minimvc/README.md

 Minimalistic Web Framewok.

-A career in the making, it is Invended Here&trade; and Exactly The Way I Want It&trade;.
+Half my career in the making, it is Invended Here&trade; and Exactly The Way I Want It&trade;.

 It may or may not be what _you_ want, but if it is, feel free to use it.
-I will make an effort here to explain some concepts.
+In an effort mainly to untangle my crumpled thoughts I will try to explain some concepts here.

 MVC
 ---